 Every year the historic environment team organises an Archaeology Day which is open to everyone interested the archaeology and history of the National Park.
 We have some of the most iconic and best preserved historic landscapes in the country which attracts many researchers and local groups.

-The venue rotates each year to different locations in and around the National Park in the spring, providing an opportunity for individuals and societies to disseminate the results of their recent work and to find out what is happening.
+The venue rotates each year to different locations in and around the National Park and is now held in the Autumn, providing an opportunity for individuals and societies to disseminate the results of their recent work and to find out what is happening.
 The buildings, monuments, sites and landscapes of the Yorkshire Dales National Park are its ‘heritage assets’.
 They reflect the history of the area and help make it such a special place.

-In addition there were poster displays, stalls showcasing activities by local societies and a book stall.
+In addition to the variety of talks there were the usual displays and stalls showcasing activities by local societies.

-If you want to know more please contact us at firstname.lastname@example.org
+If you want to know more about the Dales Archaeology Day events or are interested in bringing a display or giving a talk in future, please contact us at DalesArchaeologyDay@yorkshiredales.org.uk